JasperXuEvolution/Resource_conservation_genetic_code/README.md

 **Code:**
 Simulaiton_RGC_Science_paper_method_GH.ipynb: Code for simulating RGC based on S&Z's method P_value_calculation_Method1_GH.ipynb: This notebook calculates the nERMC and pvalue of SGC using the S&Z's method for simulating RGCs.
 Graph nERMC_Method1.png will be helpful for understanding the matrix calculation of nERMC
-P_value_calculation_Method2_GH.ipynb: This notebook calculates the nERMC and pvalue of SGC using the S&Z's method for simulating RGCs but ignoring the stop codon for calculation Graph nERMC_Method2.png will be helpful for understanding the matrix calculation of nERMC
+P_value_calculation_Method2_GH.ipynb: This notebook calculates the nERMC and pvalue of SGC using the S&Z's method for simulating RGCs but ignoring the stop codon for calculation.
+Graph nERMC_Method2.png will be helpful for understanding the matrix calculation of nERMC
-P_value_calculation_Method2_GH.ipynb: This notebook calculates the nERMC and pvalue of SGC using the Hurst's method for simulating RGCs but ignoring the stop codon for calculation Graph nERMC_Method3.png will be helpful for understanding the matrix calculation of nERMC
+P_value_calculation_Method2_GH.ipynb: This notebook calculates the nERMC and pvalue of SGC using the Hurst's method for simulating RGCs but ignoring the stop codon for calculation.
+Graph nERMC_Method3.png will be helpful for understanding the matrix calculation of nERMC
 Plot: This notebook is used for plotting all the figures except figure 1